 - Click Format, then Autofit Column Width.

-Our article continues below with additional information on how to Autofit Excel column width, including pictures of these steps.
+Our article continues below with additional information on how to Autofit all columns in Excel 2013, including pictures of these steps.

 Step 1: Open your spreadsheet in Excel 2013.